opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/write_json.md

 # write_json

-The `write_json` processor converts an object in the event into a JSON string.
+The `write_json` processor converts an object in an event into a JSON string.
 You can customize the processor to choose the source and target field names.

 | Option | Description | Example |
 | :--- | :--- | :--- |